CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-!!! note **Upload of specific scripts from GitHub** For security reasons, your private work space in SD Desktop is **completely isolated from the Internet**.
-If you need to import specicifc scripts fro example from GitHub ot other trusted repositories, you need to use the same procedure described before for sensitive data:
+For security reasons, your private work space in SD Desktop is **completely isolated from the Internet**.
+If you need to import in SD Desktop specific scripts, for example from GitHub or other trusted repositories, you need to use the same procedure described before:

 * dowload your scripts  from GitHub and save them in a specific conatiner in SD Desktop